 Sun Bum

-Why we like web forms like this one: It looks clean and organized, and the form fields make sense for the form’s purpose.
-Users are able to select the reason why they are contacting Sun Bum and how they want to be contacted.
-Then they can enter their contact information, select a topic, and write the company a message.
-The tone of the copy on the form also reminds users that they are talking to a company that has a personality.
+Why I like this web form: It looks clean and organized, and the form fields make sense for the form’s purpose.
+Users can select the reason why they are contacting Sun Bum and how they want to be contacted.
+Then, they can enter their contact information, select a topic, and write the company a message.

 Preserve